SeMinLim/bluevitis/README.md

 ## File structure
 * hw/

-  All custom hardware logic files and configurations for a specific kernel running on AMD FPGA.
+  All custom hardware logic files and configurations for a specific kernel running are in a certain kernel folder.

+  Recommend copying one of the kernel folders and customize it
 * sw/

 ## Prerequisites & Dependencies